ClaudioGuevaraDev/node-express-passport-react-postgresql-bootstrap-heroku-typescript/README.md

 # node-express-passport-react-postgresql-bootstrap-heroku-typescript
-This is a simple app with social media authentication more a tasks crud and images
+This is a simple app with social media authentication more a reviews CRUD of images